-Apple's New Tool Let's You Screen Yourself For COVID-19
+Apple's New Tool Lets You Screen Yourself For COVID-19

 Some travelers have received notifications on their iPhones about current CDC guidelines after landing at select international airports across the United States, according to Apple.

-Earlier this month, President Trump said that Google had 1,700 engineers working on a new website that would help Americans determine whether to seek testing for the coronavirus.
+Earlier this month, President Trump said Google had 1,700 engineers working on a new website that would help Americans determine whether to seek testing for the coronavirus.

 Google quickly clarified that an affiliated company, Verily, was working on the project on a limited scale.
 The website is now functional in "select counties" in California.

-Last weekend, Google also launched a nationwide website that provides users with information and alerts about the coronavirus.
+Last weekend, Google also launched a national website that provides users with information and alerts about the coronavirus.